-Global Natural Gas Demand to Increase by 2.5% in 2024, Says IEA
+Global Natural Gas Demand to Increase By 2.5% in 2024, Says IEA

 Since its establishment in October 2022, the International Energy Agency’s Task Force on Gas and Clean Fuels Market Monitoring and Supply and Security has provided key market updates and a platform for data and information exchange among members.

-The Task Force worked closely with the government of Japan ahead of the 13th LNG Producer-Consumer Conference co-organised by the IEA and Japan’s Ministry of Economy, Trade and Industry.
+The Task Force worked closely with the government of Japan ahead of the 13th LNG Producer-Consumer Conference co-organised by the International Energy Agency and Japan’s Ministry of Economy, Trade and Industry.